 Students enrolled in the Adv.
-Certificate midwifery/MS nursing track take 37-8 credits of core coursework in the CHRP Midwifery Program and an additional 20 credits in the CON toward the fulfillment of the MS degree.
-When the student is registered to take the course(s) offered by the Midwifery Program, policies of CHRP, the Midwifery Program, and the specific course apply to that course.
+Certificate Midwifery/MS Nursing track take 39 - 40 credits of core coursework in the SOHP Midwifery Program and an additional 20 credits in the CON toward the fulfillment of the MS degree.
+When the student is registered to take the course(s) offered by the Midwifery Program, policies of SOHP, the Midwifery Program, and the specific course apply to that course.
 The policies of the CON will apply to courses that are offered by that college.

-When a student in the MS degree in nursing with a concentration in nurse-midwifery track is in academic or clinical jeopardy, the Midwifery Program reserves the right to recommend or mandate deceleration in midwifery coursework, as appropriate, or to dismiss the student from the Midwifery Program, per policies stated in this Handbook.
+When a student in the MS degree in Nursing with a concentration in Nurse-Midwifery track is in academic or clinical jeopardy, the Midwifery Program reserves the right to recommend or mandate deceleration in Midwifery coursework, as appropriate, or to dismiss the student from the Midwifery Program, per policies stated in this Handbook.

-Procedures regarding dismissal from either or both colleges are delineated in a separate document to be provided to students pursuing the MS in nurse-midwifery upon request.
+Procedures regarding dismissal from either or both programs are delineated in a separate document to be provided to students pursuing the MS in Nurse-Midwifery upon request.